dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Introduction:

-Currently, the ghost detection code in inline in the module resurrection_monitor_patch8.
+Currently, the ghost detection code is inline in the module resurrection_monitor_patch8.
 This simply moves out that code into a helper function similar to what was done for the hydrate_benmchmark_ips (deprecated now).
 ALso add the PROCESS level registry stats to the resurrection_monitor_patch8.
 This is a per process level statistics of the registry_entry status/tags for that specific process.
 This is already done at the aggregate level (post execution write-to-disk) in main() and getting